 Transfer of Equity Conveyancing - Kent Reliance Panel Requirements

-The content on this web-page was fashioned to help E&W property lawyers who conduct Transfer of Equity conveyancing who are on the Kent Reliance conveyancing panel.
-It is not intended as an alternative to checking the CML handbook requirements for Kent Reliance
+The content on this web-page was fashioned to help E&W conveyancing practitioners carrying out Transfer of Equity conveyancing who are on the Kent Reliance solicitor panel.
+It is not a substitute for checking the CML handbook requirements for Kent Reliance

 As a conveyancer you must approve the transfer (which should be in the Land Registry's standard form) and, if Kent Reliance require, the deed of covenant on their behalf.
 See below to see if Kent Reliance have standard forms of transfer and deed of covenant